 Jewish wedding ceremonies in the state of New York can take place after the marriage license waiting period. (see below)

 As the planning of your wedding day shifts into high gear, remember this most important message.
 Your wedding day is a reflection of your marriage.
 Your marriage lasts longer than your wedding day.
-Your wedding will be memorable because it is your wedding with family and friends to share your day.
-Plan the details, try to keep the stress level under control and look to your future with your life partner.
+Your wedding will be memorable because it is your wedding with your family and friends to share your day.
+When you have the resources, the planning can go smoothly.

 Did You Know?